mehulagg/gitlab/doc/user/packages/conan_repository/index.md

 ### Publishing a package with the same name or version

-When you publish a packages that has the same recipe (`package-name/version@user/channel`) as an existing package, the duplicate files are uploaded successfully.
+When you publish a package that has the same recipe (`package-name/version@user/channel`) as an existing package, the duplicate files are uploaded successfully.
 However, when the package is installed, only the most recently-published set is returned.